top of page

 One surprising omission was the lack of emphasis on Coca-Cola’s links to Christmas and Santa Claus.
 The iconic Christmas truck adverts and original artwork remain highly recognisable worldwide.
 Offering guests a way to connect with Santa, even virtually, would bring magic to the visit.
 A video call from the North Pole workshop, reminding children that even Santa enjoys a Coke break, would be truly unforgettable.

-In the end, I left having learned a great deal and with a renewed appreciation for a brand whose products are often taken for granted.
-From now on, I will never look at a Coca-Cola bottle the same way again.
+But these are the observations of someone who cares about getting it right, and the World of Coca-Cola clearly does too, given how much it has evolved.
+I left having learned a great deal, and with a renewed appreciation for a brand whose products are so familiar we barely notice them anymore.
+From now on, I will never look at a Coca-Cola bottle quite the same way again.
+Even if I cannot really drink what's inside it.

 How long was the visit?